bootstrap-vue/bootstrap-vue/src/components/form-group/README.md

 # Form group

 > The `<b-form-group>` component is the easiest way to add some structure to forms.
-Its purpose is to provide a pairing between controls and a legend or label, help text and feedback text, as well as contextual state visual feedback.
+Its purpose is to pair form controls with a legend or label, and to provide help text and invalid/valid feedback text, as well as visual (color) contextual state feedback.

 ```html
 <template>